ER Visit For A COVID-Like Cough Stuck Man With A $3,278 Bill

 "We did not anticipate being hit with such a huge bill for the visit," Elissa said.
 "We had intentionally called the nurse's line trying to be responsible, but that did not work."

-In an effort to remove barriers from people getting tested and evaluated for COVID-19, UnitedHealthcare is one of many insurers that announced it will waive cost sharing for COVID-19 testing-related visits and treatment.
-But it is not clear how many people who had COVID symptoms but did not get tested when tests were in short supply have been billed as the Regans were.
+In an effort to remove barriers to people getting tested and evaluated for COVID-19, UnitedHealthcare is one of many insurers that announced it will waive cost sharing for COVID-19 testing-related visits and treatment.
+But it is not clear how many people who had COVID-19 symptoms but who did not get tested when tests were in short supply have been billed as the Regans were.

 Resolution: A Denver Health spokesperson said Regan was not tested for COVID-19 because he was not admitted and did not have risk factors such as diabetes, heart disease or asthma.
 He was not billed as a COVID-19 patient because he was not tested for the virus.
 The medical center has since expanded its testing capacity, the spokesperson said.